timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 of sync.
 Still, including all such deltas can also increase the total data transfer, because it increases the size of the notification file.

-In order to mitigate potential problems, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
-Because some RP instances will only synchronize every 1-2 hours (observed in 2024), the RRDP server SHOULD include deltas for at least 4 hours.
+In order to mitigate potential problems, the notification file size MAY be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
+Because some RP instances may only synchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.

 Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta files more frequently than once per minute.
-A possible approach for this is that the publication engine SHOULD publish changes at a regular (one minute) interval.
+A possible approach for this is that the publication engine publishes changes at a regular (one minute) interval.
 The RRDP server then makes available the new materials received from all Publishers in this interval in a single RRDP delta file.

-While the latter may not reduce the amount of data due to changed objects, this will result in shorter notification files, and will reduce the number of delta files that RPs need to fetch and process.
+While this does not reduce the amount of data due to changed objects, this results in shorter notification files and reduces the number of delta files that RPs need to fetch and process.

 ## Manifest and CRL Update Times